-New iOS leaks include more photos of iPad 5 and iPad mini 2 casings, purported iPhone 5C videoAlex Wagner - Deputy Managing Editor, News Desk
+New iOS leaks include more photos of iPad 5 and iPad mini 2 casings, purported iPhone 5C videoAlex Wagner - Editorial Director of News and Content

 We may not even be halfway through September quite yet, but this month has already been pretty crazy in the mobile world.
 In addition to IFA 2013 and the slew of new hardware that came with it, Microsoft purchased Nokia's Devices & Services division and Google took many folks by surprise with its announcement of Android 4.4 KitKat.
 Things will be kicked up another notch tomorrow with an Apple event, but we don't have to wait that long for a taste at some new iOS hardware.